howtographql/howtographql/src/pages/tutorials/graphql/basics/2-graphql-basics.md

 ### Defining a Schema

-Now that you have a basic understanding of what queries, mutations and subscriptions look like, let’s put it all together with how you can write a schema that would allow to execute the examples you’ve seen so far.
+Now that you have a basic understanding of what queries, mutations and subscriptions look like, let’s put it all together and learn how you can write a schema that would allow to execute the examples you’ve seen so far.

 The *schema* is one of the most important concepts when working with a GraphQL API.
 It specifies the capabilities of the API and defines how clients can request the data.
 It is often seen as a *contract* between the server and client.